yaronma/riddles-maxrect/docs/solution.md

 Note that actions 1 and 2 have O(n) complexity.

 ## Solution 1: Brute Force (^2) -
+### Overview
+We will scan all the cell of the container and we will check for each cell what will be the biggest possible rectangle

 ### Description:
 Divide the container into a cells of size 1x1
 Mark the maximum rectangle as size 0